MajestikButter/Better-MCFunctions/docsSrc/API/Commands.md

 # Commands

-Reference for all built-in commands (excluding vanilla minecraft commands)
+Reference for all internal commands (excluding vanilla minecraft commands)

 ::: warning
-Built-in commands cannot be used with `/execute`
+Internal commands cannot be used with `/execute`
 :::

 ## Score